SolarSpec/Platform-Repo/README.md

 # Platform-Repo
 A repository to act as a platform to house all SolarSpec repositories.
-Intended for ease of use for multiple repositories; an all at once up-to-date git pull command.
+Intended for ease of use

 Use to view the status of all repositories:
 *git status*